Radial limits of solutions to elliptic partial differential equations: Approximation on harmonic bundles

 The following quote is from \cite[Ch.
-12]{BW}. ``The general problem of classifying harmonic morphisms between manifolds of arbitrary dimensions remains far from our reach at the present time; however, the problem becomes tractable when they map from an $(n+1)$-dimensional to an $n$-dimensional manifold, so that the regular fibres are one-dimensional."
-This motivates us to consider a {\it harmonic line bundle}, which we define to be a real line bundle $(M,\, N, \, \pi, \, \R).$ Thus, for every point $x\in N,$ there is an open neighbourhood $V_x\subset N$ and a homeomorphism $\psi_x : \pi^{-1}(V_x)\to V_x\times\R$ called a {\it local trivialization}, such that $\pi_x\circ \psi_x=\pi,$ where $\pi_x$ is the usual projection from $V_x\times \R$ onto $V_x.$ We assume that the {\it total space} $M$ and the {\it base space} $N$ are Riemannian manifolds and that both the {\it projection} $\pi$ and the local trivializations $\psi_x$ are harmonic morphisms.
-We restrict our considerations to the cases where the base space $N$ is either Euclidean space $\R^{n-1}$ or the unit sphere $S^{n-1}$ (in $\R^n$).
-Thus, locally, $M$ is homeomorphic to $\R^n.$ We warn the reader that the expression ``harmonic line bundle" may have different meanings in the literature.
+12]{BW}. ``The general problem of classifying harmonic morphisms between [Riemannian] manifolds of arbitrary dimensions remains far from our reach at the present time; however, the problem becomes tractable when they map from an $n$-dimensional to an $(n-1)$-dimensional manifold, so that the regular fibres are one-dimensional."

-The following result of Fuglede, furnishes an important property of harmonic morphisms for two important projections.